veadotube Plugin for Touch Portal

 3. Set the avatar you want this button to activate.

-• If using Set Avatar State from List, click the dropdown arrow to show all the current Avatars.
+• If using Set Primary Mini Avatar State from List, click the dropdown arrow to show all the current Avatars.
 You will see the state name, or number assigned by veadotube if you didn’t set one.

 Screenshot of the Touch Portal showing 'Set Avatar State to' and a dropdown list with Avatar States